Thermalization processes induced by quantum monitoring in multi-level systems: Conclusions

-Possible exceptions to ITT have been determined in the following three distinct cases. {\em (i)} Whenever the Hermitian operators $H$ and $\mathcal{O}$ have one or more eigenvectors in common, as for example when $[H,\mathcal{O}]=0$.
+Possible exceptions to ITT, to which we refer to as partial thermalization, can occur when the largest eigenvalue of the transition matrix operator $L$ is non longer non degenerate.
+Partial thermalization has been determined in the following three distinct cases. \\ {\em (i)} Whenever the Hermitian operators $H$ and $\mathcal{O}$ have one or more eigenvectors in common, as for example when $[H,\mathcal{O}]=0$.
 In such case, the ITT occurs only in partial way, since we no longer have the complete mixing of the intermediate measurement eigenvectors $|\alpha_k\rangle$, $k=1,\ldots,N$, at the end of the non-equilibrium quantum process.
 Indeed, what one can observe is the mixing of the eigenvectors $|v_r\rangle$ associated to the subspaces $S_r$ in which the Hamiltonian block matrices $H_r$ are defined.
 For the sake of clarity, we recall that the Hamiltonian blocks $H_r$ are the operators that compose the global Hamiltonian $H$ of the system, once expressed in the basis of $\mathcal{O}$.
 The presence of $R$ block matrices $H_r$ (and not just one) is the reason under the onset of a degeneracy of the eigenvalue $\lambda=1$ of $L(\tau)$, independently of the $\tau$-values.
-In this picture, the special case of $[\mathcal{O},H]=0$ is obtained for $R=N$. {\em (ii)} ITT is not obtained when the value of the waiting times $\tau_j$ is on average much smaller than the inverse of the energy scale of the system, such that during the application of two consecutive measurements the quantum system does not practically evolve and remains confined in its initial state. {\em (iii)} Finally, analytical and numerical results in the large-$N$ limit, derived on a spin-$s$ system with $s\gg 1$, suggest that ITT can occur in the limit of $M \rightarrow \infty$ with $\tau \ll 1$ and a finite value of $s$.
+In this picture, the special case of $[\mathcal{O},H]=0$ is obtained for $R=N$. \\ {\em (ii)} ITT is not obtained when the value of the waiting times $\tau_j$ is on average much smaller than the inverse of the energy scale of the system, such that during the application of two consecutive measurements the quantum system does not practically evolve and remains confined in its initial state. \\ {\em (iii)} Finally, analytical and numerical results in the large-$N$ limit, derived on a spin-$s$ system with $s\gg 1$, suggest that ITT can occur in the limit of $M \rightarrow \infty$ with $\tau \ll 1$ and a finite value of $s$.
 We found that the eigenvalues of $L(\tau)$ are the same for different values of $\tau$ as long as $\tau k/2s$ is smaller than a critical value that we estimated to be $\approx 0.934$.
 Interestingly, the matrix of eigenvectors displays a rich structure, but nevertheless the eigenstates corresponding to the larger eigenvalues are practically the same as soon as $\tau k/2 s \lesssim 1$, in agreement with the previously mentioned critical value.
-When, at variance, the limit $s \rightarrow \infty$ is taken with $M$ finite, we find that for $\tau \ll 1$ the application of a sequence of quantum projective measurements does not longer entail state changes within the measured quantum system, as one would expect in the classical limit.
-Instances of partial ITT were then discussed.
+When, at variance, the limit $s \rightarrow \infty$ is taken with $M$ finite, we find that for $\tau \ll 1$ the application of a sequence of quantum projective measurements does not entail state changes within the measured quantum system, as one would expect in the classical limit.